electron/electron/docs/api/utility-process.md

 #### `child.stderr`

-A `NodeJS.ReadableStream | null | undefined` that represents the child process's stderr.
+A `NodeJS.ReadableStream | null` that represents the child process's stderr.
 If the child was spawned with options.stdio[2] set to anything other than 'pipe', then this will be `null`.
-The property will be `undefined` if the child process could not be successfully spawned.
+When the child process exits, then the value is `null` after the `exit` event is emitted.

 ### Instance Events